tweag/kernmantle/README.md

 `Rope` with the `strand` function.
 Effects can be interpreted (transformed to an actual calculation, possibly with side-effects, or to other effect types) thanks to the `entwine` function.

+Each effect can represent some task in a pipeline.
+The way each task will be executed completely depends on the final interpretation functions given to `entwine`.
+That makes each task of the pipeline fully configurable, and each task or pipeline of tasks very easy to share and reuse.
+This also (as does any arrow pipeline) gives you the capacity to analyse the pipeline ahead-of-time, before it even runs.

+More detailed information about the interest of this paradigm in the context of data science can be found in the [porcupine package documentation](https://tweag.github.io/porcupine/), which uses this paradigm.

 ## To build

 Recommended way is to use nix.
 Run `nix-shell` and in the shell just run `cabal